appsemble/appsemble/docs/guide/remappers.md

 # Remappers

 Remapper functions are objects that define how a value should be transformed.
-This can be useful for various purposes, such as retrieving properties from data structured, transforming data, and formatting text.
+This can be useful for various purposes, such as retrieving properties from data structures, transforming data, and formatting text.
 Remappers consist of an array of remapper objects.
 Each object has one key, which represents the remapper function.
 The value represents parameters to customize the behavior of the remapper.